pmahalan/REACT_memory_game/homework_instructions.md

 1. I added parameters of { Component, useState } to the first line of index.js becuase of the instructions below.
 Is that the correct approach?

+2. I know there are supposed to be components -- but what the hell are they supposed to be in this case???

 ## Overview